 When the Modoc War began, the Modoc warriors with their wives and children retreated to the nearby Lava Beds.
 The War was fought nearly 150 years ago, yet it stands out in American military history as the most incredible of Indian wars.
 Captain Jack did not muster more than 60 men throughout the War, but for almost eight months he withstood the United States Armed Forces that came to number over a 1,000 men supported by mountain howitzers and coehorn mortars.
 The Modoc lost only six men by direct combat while the U.S. Army suffered 45 dead including General E.R.S.
 Canby, the only U.S. General to lose his life in an Indian War.
 The Modoc War cost the United States government, at its lowest estimate, of the time half a million dollars; that would be roughly $8,500,000 in today’s currency.
 Considering the number of the enemy, it was probably the costliest Indian war ever fought.
 In comparison, the reservation requested by the Modoc on Lost River would have cost, at most, $10,000 or $180,000 in today’s currency.

-When the War finally ended on June 1, 1873, Captain Jack and five of his warriors, Schonchin John, Black Jim, Boston Charley, Barncho and Sioux became the only Indians in American history to be tried by a Military Commission for War Crimes.
+When the War finally ended on June 1, 1873, Captain Jack and five of his warriors, Schonchin John, Black Jim, Boston Charley, Barncho and Slolux became the only Indians in American history to be tried by a Military Commission for War Crimes.
 Other captured Modoc were being transported to Fort Klamath, Oregon by wagon and were attacked by Oregon Volunteers who killed 4 unarmed Modoc men and badly wounded a Modoc woman while Modoc children were forced to bear witness.
 Gallows had been constructed even before the trial began, and it was evident the verdict would be death by hanging.
 The date set for the execution was October 3, 1873.
-Just before the executions were to take place, the sentences of Barncho and Sioux were changed to life imprisonment at Alcatraz Island.
+Just before the executions were to take place, the sentences of Barncho and Slolux were changed to life imprisonment at Alcatraz Island.
 However, they were not informed of the change in their sentences until after they, along with the other Modoc men, women and children were forced to watch as their leaders were hanged.
 Captain Jack proved to be the only Indian leader executed by Military Commission for participation in one of the United States many Indian wars.

 On October 12, 1873, 155 Modoc, 42 men, 59 women, and 54 children were loaded on 27 wagons and departed Fort Klamath, Oregon under the guard of Captain H.C.
 Hasbrouck and soldiers of Battery B, 4th Artillery.
 The Commissioner of Indian Affairs had decided to place them on a reservation under military guard in Cheyenne, Wyoming; however, strict orders had been given not to reveal their destination which would later be the Quapaw Agency, Indian Territory.

 The first stop on their journey was one week later near Yreka, California.
-When they finally reached Redding, California, Barncho and Sioux were sent with their military guards to Alcatraz Island.
+When they finally reached Redding, California, Barncho and Slolux were sent with their military guards to Alcatraz Island.
 The remaining Modoc were loaded into cars meant for transporting cattle by train, a conveyance they had never seen, for a terrifying ride to Fort D.A.
 Russell in Wyoming Territory.
 The Modoc occupied four railroad cattle cars coupled between two other passenger cars filled with soldiers.
 Guards with loaded rifles stood at the doors of each car day and night.
 All of the men and boys capable of bearing arms were heavily shackled to the floor of the train car.

 Nearing Fort D.A.
 Russell, orders were changed due to impending military campaigns against other regional tribes, sending the Modoc prisoners to Fort McPherson, Nebraska.
 Arriving there October 29th, Captain Hasbrouck turned his charges over to Captain Melville C. Wilkinson, United States Army, Special Commissioner in Charge of Indian Removal.
 The Modoc prisoners were placed on an island in the Platte River, a few miles from the fort, where they made camp to hunt and fish for food.